seagle0128/qmk_firmware/keyboards/keychron/q1/rev_0100/keymaps/seagle0128/readme.md

   - Ctrl:     Page Down/Up
   - Alt:      Left/Right
   - Win/Cmd:  Zoom In/Out.
 Push button to reset.
 Applicable for the browsers and some applications
-  - Fn+B will toggle adjusting volume or screen brightness. (default: screen)
+  - Fn+B will toggle adjusting volume or screen brightness (default: screen)
+  - Fn+N will toggle mute or play/stop while pressing the rotary encoder button (default: mute)
 - Enter bootloader mode for flashing via Fn+Del.
 The RGB light is always red.
 No need to pull the SPACE keycap up now
 - On macOS, F3 opens Mission Control and F4 opens Launchpad without needing to configure shortcuts in System Preferences
 - RGB lighting turns off when the computer sleeps